 This fits companies of 50 or more users where IT pro's are available in a dedicated fashion, and where the firm's Active Directory is kept fairly complete and current.
-There are a number of reputable vendors offering this type of software
+Vendors of this type of software include EmailSignature

 Use an Online Signature Creation Service:

-This fits any sized company and can largely remove the burden from IT professionals, shifting control to the Marketing/Communications or HR staff in the company, while transferring the technical burden to the vendor of the online service.
-This service is the service we offer here.
+This fits any sized company and largely removes the burden from IT professionals, shifting control to the Marketing/Communications or HR staff in the company, while transferring the technical burden to the vendor of the online service.
+This service is offered by DigiTechBRANDING

 Regardless of which approach you take, the benefits to your brand, and the individual professional personas of those in your firm, will be immediate and well worth the effort and cost.